 R - Programming language, land classifications

-Project Overview__________________________________________________________

-The overall objective of the project is to develop a methodology to forecast and monitor ecological change in La Mancomunidad La Montañona that will assist stakeholders such as Ministerio de Medio Ambiente y Recursos Naturales (MARN) and other El Salvadorian end-users.
-The long-term changes in the extent of the region's pine-oak forests and agricultural land use will be identified in order to determine indicators of deforestation and degradation.
+Project Overview The overall objective of the project is to develop a methodology to forecast and monitor ecological change in La Mancomunidad La Montañona that will assist stakeholders such as Ministerio de Medio Ambiente y Recursos Naturales (MARN) and other El Salvadorian end-users.
+The long-term changes in the extent of the region's pine-oak forests and agricultural land use were identified in order to determine indicators of deforestation and degradation.
 This information will develop baseline trajectories against which future monitoring and modeling of forest change can be compared.

 Abstract:

 Tropical rainforests have been recognized as a significant contributor to maintaining the global carbon budget and contain a significant portion of the world's biodiversity.
 However, these ecosystems are threatened by deforestation and forest degradation and require careful management to retain their environmental services.
 La Mancomunidad La Montañona in Chalatenango, El Salvador is home of the critical Rio Lempa watershed where small scale farmers and pastoralists commonly practice slash and burn agriculture.
-Using NASA Earth Observations in collaboration with Ministerio de Medio Ambiente y Recursos Naturales (MARN) and the Earth Institute of Columbia University (ABES Project) a methodology will be developed for stakeholders and policy makers to monitor long-term changes in forest cover and identify indicators of forest degradation.
-A baseline time series showing forest cover and land use land cover from 1982-2015 will be used to forecast forest cover change.
+Using NASA Earth Observations in collaboration with Ministerio de Medio Ambiente y Recursos Naturales (MARN) and the Earth Institute of Columbia University (ABES Project) a methodology was developed for stakeholders and policy makers to monitor long-term changes in forest cover and identify indicators of forest degradation.
+A baseline time series showing forest cover and land use land cover from 1982-2015 was used to forecast forest cover change.
 These predictions and tools will help assess priority areas for conservation and/or development of sustainable agricultural practices.

 Community Concerns: